boblemaire/IoTaWatt/Docs/query.rst

 ---------

-The IoTaWatt Query API provides access to the historical data in the datalogs using a restful interface capable of producing a table of JSON or CSV data.
+The IoTaWatt Query API provides access to the historical data in the datalogs using a restful interface that produces a table of JSON or CSV data.
-The table columns are made up of time, IoTaWatt inputs and IoTaWatt outputs.
+The table columns can configuration time, IoTaWatt inputs and IoTaWatt outputs.
 The table rows are datalog values grouped by a fixed time period or relative time periods like days, weeks, months and years.

 IoTaWatt retains multiple values for each input or output specified by a unit of measure like Watts, Volts or Amps.
+The query provides for reporting in all of the available units.

 The Query API provides data to the Graph+ utility.